Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 ## Determinantal Point Process with A Gaussian Kernel Simulation Study $2$

 We illustrate the code and plots for our second determinantal point Process with a Gaussian Kernel (dppG) in this simulation study 2 (SS2).
-Again we start from the generation of the artificial data from the dppG with the settings applied in the section $6.2$ of the paper.
+Again we start from the generation of the artificial data from the dppG with the settings applied in the section $6.2$ of the paper, that is, $\tau = 100, \sigma = 0.05$.

 ``` r
 ## Generate from dppG